ovh/docs/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/nsx-11-faq/guide.en-gb.md

 Yes, vRack works with NSX-T.

-You can access it from port groups in vSphere or vlan segments inside NSX.
+You can access it from port groups in vSphere or vLAN segments inside NSX.

 <a name="vrackaccess"></a>

 ### Will the compute cluster have access to vRack?
-Or will the vRack be connected only to Edge Node?
+Or will the vRack be connected only to edge node?

 The NSX cluster is fully compatible with vRack.
 You can add the NSX service in your PCC vRack.
 Find more information about vRack on [this page](/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vrack_and_hosted_private_cloud).